mysticalseeker24/interview-agent_V2/services/interview-service/README.md

 - Python 3.11+
 - Pinecone account and API key
 - OpenAI API key
-- Supabase project (for session management)
+- Supabase project (for session management only - no authentication required)

 ### Installation
 ```bash